 They have a fuzzy appearance, and their color is orange-brown with bands of blue.
 Compared to other hairy caterpillar species, the clumps of hair covering this species have a more consistent length.

-These particular species of pine caterpillars construct their homes out of silk, and they are around the size of a football.
+These species of pine caterpillars construct their homes out of silk and are around the size of a football.

-They only go out of their nest at night to forage for food among the needles of pine trees and other conifer species.
+They only leave their nest at night to forage for food among the needles of pine trees and other conifer species.
 Winter and the beginning of spring are the times of the year when seeing them is most likely.

-When it senses danger, the pine processionary caterpillar will eject dart-like exudates from its urticating hairs.
+The pine processionary caterpillar will eject dart-like exudates from its urticating hair when it senses danger.

-If these hairs come into touch with a human or an animal, it is possible for the skin, eyes, tongue, and bronchial tubes to suffer significant damage.
+If these hairs come into touch with a human or an animal, the skin, eyes, tongue, and bronchial tubes can suffer significant damage.

 12. Hickory Tussock Caterpillar